By using our website, you agree to our use of cookies (Visit our privacy policy).

 ConnectionOpen is an online collaboration program that’s designed for voice actors, musicians, and other professionals who depend on high-quality recordings.

-The platform leverages VoIP to enable low-latency audio communication and recording around the world.
+It leverages VoIP to enable low-latency audio communication and recording around the world.

 Along with uncompressed audio, ConnectionOpen also offers screen sharing as well as video calling via webcam.

 You can use ConnectionOpen on your desktop or by downloading the ConnectionOpen app on your iPad.
-Unfortunately, there is currently no corresponding app for iPhones or Android devices.

-The Basic ($25 per month), Standard ($50 per month), and Pro ($100 per month) plans all come with unlimited use of the ConnectionOpen platform.
+The Basic ($15 per month), Standard ($30 per month), and Pro ($90 per month) plans all come with unlimited use of the ConnectionOpen platform.

-The key difference between these tiers is the number of day passes each one includes-while you won’t need a day pass to access ConnectionOpen yourself, you will need one to enter a session with anyone else who doesn’t have a day pass or a monthly subscription.
+While you won’t need a day pass to access ConnectionOpen yourself, you will need one to enter a session with anyone who isn’t a subscriber.

 5. IpDTL

-IpDTL offers the best of both worlds: you can easily call ISDN users and take advantage of the benefits of that protocol without having to get an ISDN line yourself.
+First, you can easily call ISDN users without having to get an ISDN line yourself.

 6. Google Meet